What Is Lupus? Stages, Symptoms, & Treatment

 Diagnosis and Tests

-Unfortunately, it’s not possible to diagnosis lupus with one lab test.
+Unfortunately, it’s not possible to diagnose lupus with one lab test.
 However, there are things a doctor can see such as swollen joints, protein in the urine, fluid around the lungs or heart, or a skin rash.

 Your doctor will also consider your medical history and the history of your family members.
 The lack of a specific test for lupus makes diagnosis very complicated.
 If your doctor thinks you might have lupus, they will typically refer you to a rheumatologist, a specialist who treats diseases that affect the joints, muscles, and bones.